-Most people will not be fully back to work for up to 2 weeks.
+Most people will not be fully back to work for two weeks.
 If you need a medical sick note for the time you are in hospital and for the first three to four weeks after you leave, please ask us.